 Plans and Pricing

-monday.com features three different pricing plans: Basic, Standard, and Pro.
+monday.com features four different pricing plans: Individual, Basic, Standard, and Pro.
 Each one gives users access to unlimited boards, over 20 column types, embedded forms, the mobile app for Android and iOS devices, and the Kanban visualization that monday.com is known for.

 monday.com offers plans based on the number of users, and its pricing page offers a handy tool for figuring out exactly how much the CRM will cost depending on how many users you have.
 As for the specific prices:

 - The Basic plan starts at $24 per month for three users, billed annually

 - The Standard plan starts at $30 per month for three users, billed annually